US Charges Pentagon Linguist With Passing Info To Hezbollah-Linked Asset - Justice Dept. - UrduPoint

 US Charges Pentagon Linguist With Passing Info To Hezbollah-Linked Asset - Justice Dept.

-WASHINGTON (UrduPoint News / Sputnik - 05th March, 2020) The US charged a Defense Department linguist with providing highly classified information to a foreign target apparently tied to Hezbollah, the Justice Department announced in a press release on Wednesday.
+WASHINGTON (UrduPoint News / Sputnik - 05th March, 2020) The US charged a Defense Department linguist with providing highly classified information to a foreign national with apparent ties to Hezbollah, the Justice Department announced in a press release on Wednesday.

 "Mariam Taha Thompson, 61, formerly of Rochester, Minnesota, was charged today in the District of Columbia with transmitting highly sensitive classified national defense information to a foreign national with apparent connections to Hizballah," the release said.